derbyjs/derby/index.md

 console.log room.get('name')

 # Array methods can take a subpath as a first argument
-# when the model alias points to an object
+# when the scoped model points to an object
 room.push 'toys', 'blocks', 'puzzles'
-# When the model alias points to an array, no subpath
+# When the scoped model points to an array, no subpath
 # argument should be supplied
 room.at('toys').push 'cards', 'dominoes'
 {% endhighlight %}